eschlon/CTD/Readme.txt

 6. Future Plans
 7. WTF IS THE WIDGET TELLING ME!!

+=== Updates ===

+1.0 - Toxicity/Addiction will no longer trigger if you are in a crafting menu (Fixes issues with potion combination in PerMa, and similar)
+    - Added option in MCM to toggle toxicity for Cure Disease potions
+    - Added Whitelist menu page for fine-grained customization of what items are considered toxic (see below)

 === Introduction ===
 Chasing the Dragon aims to add a level of immersion to the alchemy system by adding drawbacks and risks to potion use.
 Alchemy in Skyrim is simultaneously under and over powered.
 On the one hand, vanilla potion effects are not very impressive.
 On the other hand, nothing prevents the Dragonborn from hiding behind a rock and sucking down gallons of healing potions in the middle of a fight.

 This mod is an attempt to fix the latter, adding consequences for potion abuse, but does nothing with respect to the former, as there are already a host of excellent mods out there that overhaul the Alchemy system, re-balance potion effects and add new effects.
 If you're using this mod I highly recommend checking out some of the alchemy mods here on the Nexus.

 So what does it actually do?
-As of this release, CTD adds two mechanics Toxicity and Addiction.
+Chasing the Dragon adds two mechanics: Toxicity and Addiction.
 Specifics are discussed in the appropriate section below, and the experience is customizable via the an MCM menu.

 === Obligatory Gratitude ===
 I'd like to thank BralorMarr on Nexus for his Toxicity Mod (not to mention his other great mods), which served as an inspiration for this work.
 He's a talented modder and I'm a noob.
 If you're just looking for a light-weight toxicity system and a bit of a different approach, I highly recommend his mod.